stogiannidis/srbench/README.md

 - Push to the branch (`git push origin feature/your_feature`).
 - Open a Pull Request.

-Also, refer to our [Contribution Guidelines](docs/CONTRIBUTING.md) for more details.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.

 ## Contact

-For questions or feedback, please open an issue or contact the project maintainers directly.
+For questions or feedback, please open an issue or contact me via email.

-Happy coding!